-EXHIBIT NO. DESCRIPTION 4.1 Fifth Amended and Restated Declaration of Trust and Trust Agreement of the Registrant 4.1.1 Amendment No. 1 to the Fifth Amended and Restated Declaration of Trust and Trust Agreement of the Registrant 2 4.1.2 Amendment No. 2 to the Fifth Amended and Restated Declaration of Trust and Trust Agreement of the Registrant 3 4.2 Form of Participant Agreement 4 10.1 Form of Customer Agreement 5 10.2 Form of Administration Agreement 4 10.3 Form of Global Custody Agreement 4 10.4 Form of Transfer Agency and Service Agreement 4 10.5 Distribution Services Agreement 2 23.1 Consent of PricewaterhouseCoopers LLP 31.1 Certification required under Exchange Act Rules 13a-14 and 15d-14 (filed herewith) 31.2 Certification required under Exchange Act Rules 13a-14 and 15d-14 (filed herewith) 32.1 Certification of Principal Executive Officer pursuant to 18 U.S.C.
+EXHIBIT NO. DESCRIPTION 4.1 Fifth Amended and Restated Declaration of Trust and Trust Agreement of the Registrant 4.1.1 Amendment No. 1 to the Fifth Amended and Restated Declaration of Trust and Trust Agreement of the Registrant 2 4.1.2 Amendment No. 2 to the Fifth Amended and Restated Declaration of Trust and Trust Agreement of the Registrant 3 4.2 Form of Participant Agreement 4 1.2 4.3 Description of Common Units of Beneficial Interest 10.1 Form of Customer Agreement 5 10.2 Form of Administration Agreement 6 10.3 Form of Global Custody Agreement 6 10.4 Form of Transfer Agency and Service Agreement 4 10.5 Distribution Services Agreement 2 23.1 Consent of PricewaterhouseCoopers LLP 31.1 Certification required under Exchange Act Rules 13a-14 and 15d-14 (filed herewith) 31.2 Certification required under Exchange Act Rules 13a-14 and 15d-14 (filed herewith) 32.1 Certification of Principal Executive Officer pursuant to 18 U.S.C.
 Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) 32.2 Certification of Principal Financial Officer pursuant to 18 U.S.C.
-Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) 101 Interactive data file pursuant to Rule 405 of Regulation S-T: (i) the Statements of Financial Condition of Invesco DB Precious Metals Fund-December 31, 2018 and December 31, 2017, (ii) the Schedule of Investments of Invesco DB Precious Metals Fund-December 31, 2018, (iii) the Schedule of Investments of Invesco DB Precious Metals Fund-Years Ended December 31, 2017, (iv) the Statements of Income and Expenses of Invesco DB Precious Metals Fund-Years Ended December 31, 2018, 2017 and 2016, (v) the Statement of Changes in Shareholders' Equity of Invesco DB Precious Metals Fund-Year Ended December 31, 2018, (vi) the Statement of Changes in Shareholders' Equity of Invesco DB Precious Metals Fund-Year Ended December 31, 2017, (vii) the Statement of Changes in Shareholders' Equity of Invesco DB Precious Metals Fund-Year Ended December 31, 2016, (viii) the Statements of Cash Flows of Invesco DB Precious Metals Fund-Years Ended December 31, 2018, 2017 and 2016, and (ix) Notes to Financial Statements of Invesco DB Precious Metals Fund.
+Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) 101 Interactive data file pursuant to Rule 405 of Regulation S-T: (i) the Statements of Financial Condition of Invesco DB Precious Metals Fund - December 31, 2019 and December 31, 2018, (ii) the Schedule of Investments of Invesco DB Precious Metals Fund - December 31, 2019, (iii) the Schedule of Investments of Invesco DB Precious Metals Fund - December 31, 2018, (iv) the Statements of Income and Expenses of Invesco DB Precious Metals Fund - Years Ended December 31, 2019, 2018 and 2017, (v) the Statement of Changes in Shareholders' Equity of Invesco DB Precious Metals Fund - Year Ended December 31, 2019, (vi) the Statement of Changes in Shareholders' Equity of Invesco DB Precious Metals Fund - Year Ended December 31, 2018, (vii) the Statement of Changes in Shareholders' Equity of Invesco DB Precious Metals Fund - Year Ended December 31, 2018, (vii) the Statement of Changes in Shareholders' Equity of Invesco DB Precious Metals Fund - Year Ended December 31, 2017, (viii) the Statements of Cash Flows of Invesco DB Precious Metals Fund - Year Ended December 31, 2019, 2018, and 2017, and (ix) Notes to Financial Statements of Invesco DB Precious Metals Fund - Year Ended December 31, 2019, 2018, and 2017, and (ix) Notes to Financial Statements of Invesco DB Precious Metals Fund